-Students studying flexibly will have the same requirements for completing the modules for FT and PT study.
+Students opting to study on the Flexible and Distributed Learning (FDL) route will have the same requirements for completing the modules for FT and PT study.

-Practice-Based Learning
+Work-Based Learning

-Practice-based learning forms a significant proportion of the Foundation Degree, with practice-based learning incorporated into taught modules.
-Learning in practice is supported through a mixture of practice-based learning activities, face-to-face delivery, e- learning, directed tasks, a reflective diary and a reflective journal.
+Work-based learning forms a significant proportion of the Foundation Degree, with practice-based learning incorporated into taught modules.
+Learning in practice is supported through a mixture of work-based learning activities, face-to-face delivery, e- learning, directed tasks, a reflective diary, and a reflective journal.
 Evidence from experience in practice is essential to all aspects of learning, teaching and assessment.
 It will be used to stimulate individual and peer learning in modules and as a source of data in assessments.

-Practice-based Learning will usually take place in an OFSTED registered setting deemed good or outstanding.
+Work-based Learning will usually take place in an OFSTED registered setting deemed good or outstanding.
 Consideration will be given to paid employees in settings which do not meet these requirements, or students whose placement is located outside of England; experience in different settings will be considered in these cases.
 If the OFSTED grade changes from good or outstanding after students have registered on the programme, they must notify the Course Leader so that extended experience in a different setting can be negotiated.